danielbarter/personal_website_code_old/posts/computers/2018-04-01-insertion-and-merge-sort.md

 $$ S(L) \leq {\rm max} \{ S(L/2),cL \} $$
 because `merge` allocates a whole copy of the array on the stack.
 This implies the stack grows by $O(L)$ during execution.

+### Boxing things up

+If you looked at the linked source code, you may have noticed that the procedures from the previous section are actually called `insertion_sort_unboxed` and `merge_sort_unboxed`.
+This is because they only work on lists of 32 bit integers.
+In practice, we want to sort more general types of arrays.
+We can achieve this by abstracting away the data which is contained in our array.
+This allows the algorithms to be used in more situations, but it also means they run slower than the unboxed versions.